kayoko-org/src/README.md

 PROPRIETARY
 -----------
-Licensee acknowledges that the Software, including but not limited to the source code for 'srcmstr', 'sysmgr', and the 'Xao' kernel, is the confidential and proprietary property and a trade secret of Licensor.
+Licensee acknowledges that the Software, including but not limited to the source code for 'srcmstr', 'sysmgr', and the 'Kayako' kernel, is the confidential and proprietary property and a trade secret of Licensor.
 Licensee shall:
    (a) Not disclose the Source Code to any third party;